Graduate Degree Programs, College of Computer Studies

 Doctor in Information Technology

-The Doctor in Information Technology (DIT) program is designed to equip candidates with knowledge and skills needed to become agents for societal and organizational change through the planning, management, and implementation of IT in a theoretically grounded, relevant, innovative, critical, and ethical manner.
-The course seeks to bridge practice and theory and develop professionals who can link social and organizational knowledge, technical expertise, and ethics.
-Emphasis is placed on preparing students to understand, plan, and manage IT interventions in business, educational, and government settings.
+The Doctor in Information Technology (DIT) program is a three-pronged postgraduate course designed to equip candidates with knowledge and skills needed to become agents for societal and organizational change through the planning, management, and implementation of IT in ways that are theoretically grounded, relevant, innovative, critical, and ethical.

 Admission Requirements